fourkitchens/dca2013/_posts/0003-03-03-civicrm-developers-sitebuilders-themers.md

 title: CiviCRM for Developers, Site Builders, and Themers
 summary: CiviCRM is not Drupal... and that's a GOOD thing.
 This sessions will cover both Why and How of using CiviCRM with Drupal.
 Why CiviCRM can be a better alternative than Drupal native CRM or SaaS options.
 How some simple tips, tricks, and approaches can get you past the fact that CiviCRM is not Drupal and learning to love CiviCRM for the amazing solution it is.
 presenters: Kevin Reynen
-track: Government / Non-profit / Education
+track: Business
 difficulty: Intermediate

-day: TBD
+day: Sunday
-start: TBD
+start: 9:30am
-room: TBD
+room: Room 13B
 ---

 Developers, site builders, and themers who are already familiar with Drupal's secret handshakes and special sauces may be reluctant to invest time learning how to accomplish similar tasks in CiviCRM, but there are some big advantages to using CiviCRM with Drupal over one of the Drupal native CRM projects or a commercial SaaS solution.
 This sessions will answer many of the How's to making Drupal and CiviCRM work well together, but we'll also get into the Why.